-There are numerous reasons for this, and most of them apply and carry benefits for those who are just starting out on their musical journey, as well as those who have incredibly successful.
-The primary reason, and the one that most of the others follow on from, is that your website is entirely your own platform , and one that you own outright (if you have a Band Theme site, that is.
-With subscription models such as Wix and Squarespace, you’re essentially renting your site).
-Your website is your command centre and control tower.
+There are numerous reasons for this, and most of them apply and carry benefits for those who are just starting out on their musical journey, as well as those who have been incredibly successful.
+The primary reason, and the one that most of the others follow on from, is that your website is entirely your own platform.
+Your command centre.
+Your control tower.
 You control exactly what’s on it, and sometimes more crucially, what isn’t.

 You control the aesthetic, the level of interactivity, the way it’s linked with the rest of the music industry and the wider digital world.
 For one person, it might present crucial opportunities to make money from music sales and merchandise, whilst for others it might be a purely artistic endeavour; cryptic in nature, an online manifestation or extension of a concept album, with little or nothing in the way of traditional or contemporary music marketing.

 It’s a space that you control and one that you will continue to control.
 You’re not at the mercy of a 3rd party platform’s whims or corporate development.
 You won’t suddenly find that the user interface has changed without warning and your page is now being used to push other artists you have nothing to do with, or selling something else entirely.